Eye Health Resources

 Correcting astigmatism so that you can see clearly isn’t one size fits all—your prescribed solution will depend on your lifestyle, your eyes, and the expertise and recommendation of your eye doctor.

 Eyeglasses correct astigmatism by using toric lenses made specifically for the shape of your corneas.
-You may have heard of LASIK.
-It’s where an eye surgeon uses a laser to reshape your cornea, and it works for many cases of astigmatism too.

 Surgery